sangramshitole07/AImockInterview/README.md

 Guidance: The assistant will guide you towards the answer without directly providing it.

 📂 Project Structure (Industry Standard)
-The project is structured for clarity, maintainability, and scalability, crucial for Gen AI applications.
+The project is structured for clarity, maintainability, and scalability, which are crucial for complex Gen AI applications.
+This organization helps isolate concerns, simplifies debugging, and streamlines future development.

 project/
 ├── app/